Hand-held Calculators

 Four-function, square root.

-Make it yourself calculator kit or bought ready assembled, red LED display.
+Make it yourself calculator kit or bought ready assembled , red LED display.

-And photographs of other MITS calculators.
+Also photographs of other MITS calculators.

 Summit Ko9V